Benny Begin: Return to political life

 In January 2015, Begin resumed activity in the Likud party and was elected to the 20th Knesset after being reserved for the 11th spot on the Likud list by party leader Benjamin Netanyahu.
 With the formation of the 34th Government of Israel in May 2015, Begin was appointed as a Minister Without Portfolio, but he resigned two weeks later following Gilad Erdan’s return to the government, resuming his role as a Knesset member.
 Begin was the senior Knesset member in the 20th Knesset.

 He served on the Constitution, Law, and Justice Committee and the Committee for the Advancement of Women and Gender Equality.
 He was also a member of the Interior and Environmental Protection Committee but was removed in November 2017 due to his opposition to a bill proposed by committee chairman Dudi Amsalem to prohibit the police from publishing recommendations regarding indictments for public officials, including a prime minister already under investigation.

-Begin strongly opposed the Settlement Regulation Law, arguing that it contradicted international law, would damage Israel's standing globally, and endanger settlements in Judea and Samaria.
+Begin strongly opposed the Settlement Regulation Law, arguing that it contradicted international law, would damage Israel's standing globally, and endanger Israeli settlements in the West Bank.
 Begin was one of two coalition members who voted against the law.

 Begin abstained from voting on the Nation-State Bill, arguing that it "undermines the principle of equality and the Jewish State."
 Begin attempted to promote an alternative version of the law, supported by the Yesh Atid party, which guaranteed equal rights for Israeli Arab citizens.
 After the law was passed, he proposed an amendment that was not accepted.

 In the elections for the 21st Knesset, he did not run in the Likud primaries and was not included on the party's list.
 Ahead of the elections for the 22nd and 23rd Knesset, he announced that he would not vote for Likud.

 On 21 January 2021, ahead of the elections for the 24th Knesset, Begin joined the New Hope party led by Gideon Sa'ar.
 He was placed sixth on its list and was elected to the Knesset.
 In the 24th Knesset, as in the 20th Knesset, Begin was the elder statesman of the Knesset.

 Ahead of the elections for the 25th Knesset, Begin announced his retirement from political life.
-In the elections for the 25th Knesset, he was placed in the symbolic 120th spot on the National Unity Party list.
+In the elections for the 25th Knesset, he was placed in the symbolic 120th spot on the National Unity list.